 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-What is the WILD technique, and can it help with your lucid dream journey?
+What is the WILD technique?
+Can it help with your lucid dream journey?

-Wake-Initiated Lucid Dreams (WILD, in short) happens when your mind stays awake while your body goes to sleep.
+Wake-Initiated Lucid Dreams (WILD, in short) happen when your mind stays awake while your body goes to sleep.

-It is an amazing and proven lucid dream method that can transfer you to the dream world, directly from a physically waking state!
+It is a proven lucid dream method that can transfer you to the dream world, directly from a physically waking state!

-It works extremely well, however it definitely requires some practicing.
+It works extremely well; however, it definitely requires some practice.